 Explore this spelling list: Year 6, Term 2, Week 5: -ous endings.
 These activities are designed to help you ace spelling Year 6, Term 2, Week 5: -ous endings.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

 Words ending in -ous often describe qualities.
-Spot the root word and how it changes when you add the suffix.
+How many can you spell?

 |